cheeweeng/cheeweeng.github.io/index.md

 Welcome to my projects portfolio!
 I am a mid-career professional transitioning into the world of data analytics, machine learning and AI.
 I am passionate about continuous learning and currently building my skills in:
 *  Programming for data analysis and machine learning - Python, SQL
 *  Data Visualization - Tableau, Power BI
-*  Automation - Power Automate, UiPath, Zapier, Make.com
+*  Automation - Power Automate, UiPath, Zapier, Make.com, n8n

-## Data Visulization and Storytelling
+## Data Visualization and Storytelling
 > 1. Analysis and report titled "[From Past to Present: An Analytical Overview of Singapore's Parliamentary Elections](https://cheeweeng.github.io/R_prog_capstone_project/ANL501_Rmarkdown.html)"
 >    * all report writing and data work and data appendix are done within RMarkdown
 >    * extract elections data from the Elections Department (ELD) via data.gov.sg API